09 Jul 2023

 The functionality available to extensions in Google Chrome is being reduced, so running Google Chrome with an ad blocker does not look like a long-term solution.
 But either of the above two should work for now.
 (If you do switch browsers, be sure to turn off advertising features in Firefox.)

-If you manage Google Chrome centrally, you can turn off third-party cookies for all users.
-See https://chromeenterprise.google/policies/#BlockThirdPartyCookies.
 Some Intranet and SaaS applications still require third-party cookies.
-Test this option thoroughly, especially if you have web applications that are known to only work on Google Chrome.
+If you are setting this up for other users, test this option thoroughly, especially if you have web applications that are known to only work on Google Chrome.

 For web developers